Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 06.28.10 UTC
+- WIB: Selasa, 23 Desember 2025 09.22.09 UTC
-- WITA: Selasa, 23 Desember 2025 07.28.10 UTC
+- WITA: Selasa, 23 Desember 2025 10.22.09 UTC
-- WIT: Selasa, 23 Desember 2025 08.28.10 UTC
+- WIT: Selasa, 23 Desember 2025 11.22.09 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: nature
+Kategori: friendship